Scotchman0/XRDP-for-ubuntu/README.md

 TO ENABLE RDP SESSIONS FOR MULTIPLE USERS: simply copy the ~/.xsession and ~/.Xresources files into their home directories and grant them ownership over the files.

+BugFix: Sometimes at the end of the script, the 'service xrdp restart' command will hang because xorgrdp doesn't want to play nice.
+Fix this by finding the thread and killing it using htop, or: ps -ef | grep xrdp ps kill -9 <PID>

+Alternatively - restarting your workstation will resolve.